-Transmission Owners should note that the cost projections provided should only include Contributions in Aid of Construction (CIAC) tax gross-up amounts if applicable (reference PJM Tariff, Attachment O, Schedule G).
-An Interconnection Customer agrees to conform to IRS requirements for non-taxable status via ISA and ICSA language contained in Schedules G and L, respectively.
-Therefore, the Interconnection Customer is not required to supply supporting documentation unless there has been an IRS determination against the project.
+Transmission Owners should note that the cost projections provided should only include Contributions in Aid of Construction (CIAC) tax gross-up amounts if applicable (reference the GIA, Schedule G).
+A Project Developer agrees to conform to IRS requirements for non-taxable status via GIA language contained in Schedule G. Therefore, the Project Developer is not required to supply supporting documentation unless there has been an IRS determination against the project.